Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: TCP Hijacking with Encrypted Frame

 In contrast, when the client port number specified in the forged \synack packet is not equal to \emph{p}, the server will reply with a \rst packet.
-This \rst packet is encapsulated within a 56-byte encrypted frame. \zq{Therefore, by examining the size of the encrypted frame, as depicted in step 2 of Figure~\ref{attack_1_2},} the attacker can determine whether the guessed client port number is correct or not.
+This \rst packet is encapsulated within a 56-byte encrypted frame.
+Therefore, by examining the size of the encrypted frame, as depicted in step 2 of Figure~\ref{attack_1_2}, the attacker can determine whether the guessed client port number is correct or not.

 The attacker iterates through the above procedure by changing the client port number specified in the forged \synack packet.
 This procedure continues until the correct port number \emph{p} is identified.
-Finally, the attacker identifies a target TCP connection operating on the four-tuple.
+Finally, the attacker identifies a target TCP connection operating on the four-tuple, \ie [client IP address, client port number, server IP address, server port number].